identity-com/did-bnb/README.md

 ## Updating DIDs

-In order to add more authorities, or any other information to the DID it must be initialised on chain, using the `initializeDidState` function.
+In order to add more authorities, or any other information to the DID it must be initialised on chain, the `initializeDidState` function must be called first.

 Once a DID is initialized new verification methods, services and controllers can be added/removed from the DIDs state.

 ## DID State
-The state of a DID is stored in a mapping `didStates` where the keys are didIdentifiers and the values are a struct representing the state of a DID.
+The state of a DID is stored in a mapping `didStates` where the keys are public keys coressponding to didIdentifiers and the values are a struct representing the state of a DID.

  `mapping(address => DidState) private didStates;`